advantageous/systemd-cloud-watch/README.md

 which was forked from [saymedia journald-cloudwatch-logs](https://github.com/saymedia/journald-cloudwatch-logs).

 ## Status
-It remains a work in progress.
-It is not done yet.
+It is close to being done.

 Improvements: